-- Write out first names or only use initials? - Check the guidelines of the journal you propose to publish in. - Full name is of advantage if - There is another scientist with your Surname and first initial - You are a woman in a male-dominated field.
+- Write out first names or only use initials? - Check the guidelines of the journal - Full name is of advantage if - There is another scientist with your surname and first initial - You are a woman in a male-dominated field.
 Specially important if you are the only author, so that your work isn't cited as, "German idiosyncrasies have been charmingly discussed by M. Curie (2004).
-As he has shown...." - Your first name is particularly beautiful....
+As he has shown...." - Your first name is particularly beautiful.... - Make your name unique: J. Schmitt → J.H.M.M.
+Schmitt